Transcript: The Best Nut

-Five rounds left; there’s still a chance to win Let’s get nutty.
+Five rounds left.
+Let’s get nutty.
 Ten different types.
-Pecans are the chart topper followed by walnuts, the healthiest nuts on the planet.
-First off, what's this one at the end.
-It’ not quite in iceberg lettuce land but it should be embarrassed to call itself a nut.
+Pecans are the chart topper, followed by walnuts, the two healthiest nuts around.
+First off, though, what's this one all the way at the other end?
+It's not quite in iceberg lettuce land, but it should be embarrassed to call itself a nut.
 Which is it?

 So pecans and walnuts up here; pine nuts down here.
-I would have guessed almonds would have been three, but no, #5.
-So which are these?
-You pick a nut and if it’s either number 3 or 4 you get to stay in the game.
-So which is healthiest?
+Now I would have guessed almonds would have been number three, but no, they're down at number five.
+So which of these are numbers three and four?
+You pick a nut, and if it’s either number three or four, you get to stay in the game.
+So, which ones are the healthiest?
 Brazil nuts?
 Cashews?
 Hazelnuts?
 Macadamias?
 Peanuts?
-And Pistachios?
+Or pistachios?

 If you said peanuts, you’re wrong.
-If you said cashews you’re even wronger.
-Not macadamias or Brazil nuts.
-The top five healthiest nuts are pecans, walnuts, hazelnuts—also called filberts, pistachios, and almonds.
-Nuts are so packed with antioxidants they’re adding nut powders to meat to keep it from spoiling longer.
+If you said cashews, you’re even more wrong.
+Not macadamias or Brazil nuts, either.
+The top five healthiest nuts are pecans, walnuts, hazelnuts (also called filberts), pistachios, and almonds.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.

 Please consider volunteering to help out on the site.